GeoBosh/Rdpack/README.md

     see also the vignette
     [`Inserting_bibtex_references`](https://cran.r-project.org/package=Rdpack).

-    1. Add the following lines to  file "DESCRIPTION":
+    i.
+Add the following lines to  file "DESCRIPTION":

         Imports: Rdpack

         RdMacros: Rdpack

     Make sure the capitalisation of `RdMacros:` is as shown.
 If the field `RdMacros:` is already present, add 'Rdpack' to the list on that line.
 Similarly for field 'Imports'.

-    1. Add the following line to file "NAMESPACE":
+    ii.
+Add the following line to file "NAMESPACE":

         importFrom(Rdpack,reprompt)